 Anatomy & Physiology Cardiac #17

-Which pulse is monitored by listening to the patient’s heart with a stethoscope?
+Which pulse is monitored by listening to the client’s heart with a stethoscope?

 The radial pulse is assessed via palpation, not auscultation.

 The apical pulse is assessed via auscultation and not palpation.
 Therefore, a stethoscope is required for this assessment.